aws-samples/amazon-eks-machine-learning-with-terraform-and-kubeflow/README.md

 Accessing TensorBoard service in a browser will display a browser warning, because the service endpoint uses a **self-signed certificate**.
 If you deem it appropriate, proceed to access the service.
 When prompted for authentication, use the default username ```tensorboard```, and your password.

 ### Delete Helm charts after training
 When training is complete, you may delete an installed chart by executing ```helm delete chart-name```, for example ```helm delete maskrcnn```.
 This will destroy all pods used in training and testing, including Tensorboard and Jupyter service pods.
 However, the logs and trained models will be preserved on the shared file system used for training.
-When you delete all the helm charts, the kubenetes cluster autoscaler may scale down the ```inference``` and ```training``` node groups to zero size.
+When you delete all the helm charts, the kubernetes Cluster Autoscaler will scale down the ```inference``` and ```training``` node groups to zero size.

+### (Optional) Stage Data on EFS
+The COCO 2017 training data used in the tutorial is **automatically imported** from the ```S3_BUCKET``` to the FSx for Lustre file-system.
+However, if you want to use the EFS file-system as the source for your training data, you need to customize ```S3_BUCKET``` variable in [stage-data.yaml](eks-cluster/stage-data.yaml), and run following command:

+    kubectl apply -f stage-data.yaml -n kubeflow

+Execute ```kubectl get pods -n kubeflow``` to check the status of the staging Pod.
+Once the status of the Pod is marked ```Completed```, data is successfully staged on EFS.

-### Use Terraform to destroy infastructure
+### Use Terraform to destroy infrastructure

-When you are done with this tutorial, you can destory all the infrastructure, including the shared EFS, and FSx for Lustre file-systems.
-If you want to preserve the data on the shared file-systems, you may want to first upload it to [Amazon S3](https://aws.amazon.com/s3/).
+If you want to preserve the training output stored on the shared `fsx` or `efs` file-systems, you must upload it to your [Amazon S3](https://aws.amazon.com/s3/).
+To destroy all the infrastructure created in this tutorial, execute following commands:

-#### Quick start option

-If you used the quick start option above, execute following commands:

     cd ~/amazon-eks-machine-learning-with-terraform-and-kubeflow/eks-cluster/terraform/aws-eks-cluster-and-nodegroup

-    terraform destroy -var="profile=default" -var="region=us-west-2" -var="cluster_name=my-eks-cluster" -var='azs=["us-west-2a","us-west-2b","us-west-2c"]'

-#### Advanced option
-If you used the advanced option above, execute following commands:

-    cd ~/amazon-eks-machine-learning-with-terraform-and-kubeflow/eks-cluster/terraform/aws-eks-nodegroup

-    terraform destroy -var="profile=default" -var="region=us-west-2" -var="cluster_name=my-eks-cluster"  -var="node_role_arn=" -var="nodegroup_name=" -var="subnet_ids="

-    cd ~/amazon-eks-machine-learning-with-terraform-and-kubeflow/eks-cluster/terraform/aws-eks-cluster

     terraform destroy -var="profile=default" -var="region=us-west-2" -var="cluster_name=my-eks-cluster" -var='azs=["us-west-2a","us-west-2b","us-west-2c"]'